streamlit/streamlit/docs/api.md

 ```

 Ok so let's say you have the following file, and you want to make its
-report a little bit more self-explanatory by making that middle section
+app a little bit more self-explanatory by making that middle section
-visible in the Streamlit report:
+visible in the Streamlit app:

 ```python
 import streamlit as st